ImplicitRDP: An End-to-End Visual-Force Diffusion Policy with Structural Slow-Fast Learning: Conclusion

 \section{Conclusion}

-In this paper, we present ImplicitRDP, a novel end-to-end framework that reconciles low-frequency visual planning and high-frequency force control.
+In this paper, we present ImplicitRDP, a novel end-to-end framework that reconciles low-frequency visual planning and rapid force control at the action rate.
 By embedding structural slow-fast learning directly into the diffusion process, we eliminate the need for separate policy hierarchies, allowing a single network to dynamically attend to different modalities with variant frequencies.
 Additionally, our proposed virtual-target auxiliary task effectively regularizes the representation space, ensuring the policy adaptively leverages physical feedback rather than over-relying on one single modality.
 Experimental results confirm that this unified approach not only simplifies the training pipeline but also achieves superior performance in contact-rich manipulation compared with baselines.
-Future work will investigate extending this unified framework to Vision-Language-Action (VLA) models, as well as integrating other high-frequency modalities such as tactile sensing.
+Future work will investigate extending this unified framework to Vision-Language-Action (VLA) models, as well as integrating higher-rate F/T sensors or other fast sensing modalities such as tactile sensing.